Pediatric Neurogastroenterology Program

 Our Multidisciplinary Team

-Each child will be evaluated and cared for by a team of experts, including pediatric surgeons, pediatric gastroenterologists, nutritionists and nurses.
-Child psychiatrists, child life specialists and social workers are readily available to assist in the care of these young patients.
-In collaboration with the Pediatric Gastrointestinal Motility Program at MGHfC, we use state-of-the-art equipment to examine the motility of the intestinal tract.
-Our team works closely with pathologists and radiologists with expertise in these complex conditions.
+Each child will be evaluated and cared for by a team of experts, including pediatric surgeons, gastroenterologists, nutritionists and nurses.
+Child psychiatrists, child life specialists and social workers are also readily available to assist in the care of these young patients.
+In collaboration with the Pediatric Gastrointestinal Motility Center at MGHfC, we use state-of-the-art equipment to examine the motility of the intestinal tract.
+Our team works closely with pathologists and radiologists who are experts in these complex conditions.

 Members of the Neurogastroenterology Program are actively involved in leading scientific research to understand better the causes of intestinal failure.